PaulaTam/InstrumentVisualizer/README.md

 CSC 600 musical application.

+My contributions are the "Xylophone" and "Circular" options.

 ## Client

 The client contains the code which you will modify as part of the course.
 It constitutes the frontend (UI) portion of this web application.